CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 In order to determine whether an expected implementation speed actually exists, firstly operating values ​​of the IT infrastructure, such as network bandwidths and system utilization, can be used.
 However, the rate of implementation must be carefully tested before starting the system.
 Any bottlenecks that may occur in the IT infrastructure must be quickly addressed by extending or changing the configuration.

-In addition to the determined values, a presumed growth of the IT infrastructure in the direct time after commissioning should be added in order not to immediately switch to a further scaling and rebuilding phase of the system.
+To the values ​​reported is a suspected growth of the IT infrastructure in the immediate period after start-up added to to immediately transition to a further scaling and conversion phase of the system.
 Further operational experience should be gathered and then used as additional clues for further development of the system.

 In practice, it has been proven to implement scalability according to the physical and geographic IT structure of the institution.
 If the change strategy of the institution allows it, z.
 B. in the branches of the institution distribution systems are used, the receive and process the software changes only for the IT systems of each site.

-On the other hand, if the institution's change strategy is strongly center-oriented, or if the patch and change management tools are outsourced, it is advisable to choose scaling so that dedicated systems are operated per branch.
+If the change strategy of the institution, however strong centrally oriented or the patch and change management tools operate in outsourcing, so it is recommended to choose the scale so that each branch dedicated systems are operated.

 When software tools are used to support patch and change management, care should be taken to meet scalability requirements.